 - self-monitor daily for signs and symptoms of illness, including taking a daily temperature;

 - follow protocols for infection prevention and control including diligent hand hygiene;

 - avoid close contact with other workers while at work (for example, maintain a 2-metre separation and avoid shared spaces including vehicles);

-- maintain 2-metre physical distancing when travelling to and from work and between shifts, including in vehicles;
+- maintain 2-metre physical distancing when travelling to and from work and between shifts;

 - not share personal items such as electronics, personal protective equipment, utensils, food or cigarettes and vaping devices;

 - reduce in-person encounters with anyone outside their household whenever possible;

 - self-isolate at home on days when not required at their workplace;

 - report to their superiors and to 811 or their health care practitioner, if they have come in contact with anyone who has COVID-19 and to self-isolate if instructed by a health practitioner;